 - (i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment. - (a) (B) The Company has maintained proper records showing full particulars of intangible assets. - (b) According to the information and explanations given to me and on the basis of my examination of the records of the Company, the Company has a regular programme of physical verification of its Property, Plant and Equipment by which all property, plant and equipment are verified in a phased manner over a period of three years.
 In accordance with this programme, certain property, plant and equipment were verified during the year.
 In my opinion, this periodicity of physical verification is reasonable having regard to the size of the Company and the nature of its assets.
 No discrepancies were noticed on such verification. - (c) According to the information and explanations given to me and on the basis of my examination of the records of the Company, the title deeds of immovable properties (other than immovable properties where the Company is the lessee and the leases agreements are duly executed in favour of the lessee) disclosed in the financial statements are held in the name of the Company.
-Immovable properties whose title deeds have been charged as security for loans are held in the name of the Company based on the confirmations directly received by me from lenders. - (d) According to the information and explanations given to me and on the basis of my examination of the records of the Company, the Company has not revalued its Property, Plant and Equipment (including Right of Use assets) or intangible assets or both during the year. - (e) According to information and explanations given to me and on the basis of my examination of the records of the Company, there are no proceedings initiated or pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder.
+Immovable properties whose title deeds have been charged as security for loans are held in the name of the Company based on the confirmations directly received by me from lenders. - (d)According to the information and explanations given to me and on the basis of my examination of the records of the Company, the Company has not revalued its Property, Plant and Equipment (including Right of Use assets) or intangible assets or both during the year. - (e) According to information and explanations given to me and on the basis of my examination of the records of the Company, there are no proceedings initiated or pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder.

 - (ii) (a) The inventory, except goods-in-transit, has been physically verified by the management during the year.
 In my opinion, the frequency of such verification is reasonable and procedures and coverage as followed by management were appropriate.
 No discrepancies were noticed on verification between the physical stocks and the book records that were more than 10% in the aggregate of each class of inventory. - (b) According to the information and explanations given to me and on the basis of my examination of the records of the Company, the Company has been sanctioned working capital limits in excess of five crore rupees, in aggregate, from banks or financial institutions on the basis of security of current assets.
-In my opinion, the quarterly returns or statements filed by the Company with such banks or financial institutions are in agreement with the books of account of the Company. - (iii) According to the information and explanations given to me and on the basis of my examination of the records of the Company, the Company has not made investments, provided guarantee or security, granted loans and advances in the nature of loans, secured or unsecured to companies, limited liability partnership and other parties.
-Therefore, the provisions of clause 3(iii) of the said order are not applicable to the Company. - (iv) According to the information and explanations given to me and on the basis of my examination of records of the Company, in respect of investments made and loans, guarantees and security given by the Company, in my opinion the provisions of Section 185 and 186 of the Companies Act, 2013 ("the Act") have been complied with. - (v) The Company has not accepted any deposits or amounts which are deemed to be deposits from the public.
-Accordingly, clause 3(v) of the Order is not applicable. - (vi) I have broadly reviewed the books of accounts maintained by the Company pursuant to the rules prescribed by the Central Government for maintenance of cost records under Section 148(1) of the Act in respect of its manufactured goods and services provided by it and are of the opinion that prima facie, the prescribed accounts and records have been made and maintained.
-However, I have not carried out a detailed examination of the records with a view to determine whether these are accurate or complete.
+In my opinion, the quarterly returns or statements filed by the Company with such banks or financial institutions are in agreement with the books of account of the Company. - (iii) According to the information and explanations given to me and on the basis of my examination of the records of the Company, the Company has made investments, provided guarantee or security, granted loans and advances in the nature of loans, secured or unsecured to companies, limited liability partnership and other parties in respect of which the requisite information is as follows: - a) In my opinion and according to the information provided to me the Company has granted loans or advances to another wholly owned subsidiary of the Holding Company and the details of the said loan or advance is as follows: